robmclarty/react-context-reducer/README.md

 This repo is a refactor of [Basic Redux](https://github.com/robmclarty/basic-redux) implementing `useContext()` & `useReducer()` in place of Redux.

+I've wrapped `useContext()` and `useReducer()` in a central module `./store.js` which returns an array similar to other React hooks like `[state, dispatch]`.

+Within that module, I've also included a simple thunk which attaches the `dispatch` function from `useReducer()`, a custom function called `apiRequest()`, and the `state` object.
+I did this so I can make composite action-creators which need to dispatch other action creators themselves, perhaps using values stored in the state.
+This also gives me a common location to attach a function for making http requests.
+This is useful because I can wrap custom logic for interacting with a theoretical API server like authz token/header management, data parsing, etc.

+This is a very basic type of middleware.
+If more sophisticated logic is required it could also be appended to the context here (for example, if you wanted to add things similar to Redux's `applyMiddleware()` function).

 ## Install

 - `npm install`